Gum Health – The Facts

 You are the key to success

-Your own care in thorough plaque control and your own commitment to professional check-ups and support are the first essential factors in prolonging the life of your teeth.
+Your own care in thorough plaque control and your own commitment to professional check-ups and regular Hygienist visits are the first essential factors in prolonging the life of your teeth.
 This is very much like caring for your heart.
 People with heart disease can make a big impact on their life expectancy by maintaining a healthy diet, exercising, and stopping smoking.
-These factors also affect the success of any specialist treatment.
+These factors also affect the succ

 Understanding gum disease